 Intel International Science and Engineering Fair (Intel ISEF)

-Each year, approximately 7 million high school students around the globe develop original research projects and present their work at local science competitions with the hope of making it to the Intel International Science and Engineering Fair, a program of Society for Science & the Public.
-Only the best and brightest—1,600 winners of local, regional, state, and national competitions—are invited to participate in this week-long celebration of science, technology, engineering, and math.
+Each year, more than 7 million high school students around the globe develop original research projects and present their work at local science competitions with the hope of making it to the Intel International Science and Engineering Fair, a program of Society for Science & the Public.
+Only the best and brightest— approximately 1,750 winners of local, regional, state, and national competitions—are invited to participate in this week-long celebration of science, technology, engineering, and math.
 At the event, these young innovators share ideas, showcase cutting-edge research, and compete for more than USD 4 million in awards and scholarships.

 At Intel ISEF, awards are based on students’ abilities to tackle challenging scientific questions, use authentic research practices, and create solutions for the problems of tomorrow.